 Cain Ullah, Red Badger

-As the founder and CEO, Cain is responsible for strategy, culture, sales and marketing at Red Badger.
-He has been an advocate of Agile/Lean methods of Software Delivery for 15 years and has helped many large corporations reduce waste, innovate and build excellent customer experiences.
-Red Badger is currently working with clients like Tesco, Financial Times, Dow Jones and Fortnum & Mason, to build industry leading digital products & services, using modern technology, lean process and delivering great customer experience.
+Founder and CEO, Cain is responsible for Strategy, Culture, Sales and Marketing at Red Badger (@redbadgerteam).
+He has been an advocate of Agile and Lean methods of Software Delivery for over 10 years, and has helped many large corporations reduce waste, innovate and build excellent customer experiences.
 Cain tweets at @cainullah.